odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

         title: Jhakersm Village House
         content: >-
-          In the midst of oak, rhododendron, pine, and deodar forest is a painstakingly renovated old house, now a two-bedroom homestay that’s a treat for nature lovers.
+          In the midst of oak, rhododendron, pine, and deodar forest is a painstakingly renovated old house, now a two-bedroom homestay that's a treat for nature lovers.
         checkInDate: ''
         checkInTime: ''